 Create a DBContext for your Database

-Again this isn’t specific but create a DBContext which represents the properties and relationships of the tables in the database.
+Again this isn’t specific but creates a DBContext which represents the properties and relationships of the tables in the database.
 Again the EF Core Documentation has an example.

 Add Entity Framework to the Application in ConfigureServices in Startup.cs